The below editorial is an excerpt from our full review.

 By Jonathan Crouch

-Hyundai are aiming high with this fourth generation version of their stylish Tucson, a sharp-suited family mid-sized SUV aimed at the Qashqai-class.
-We're told it'll 'change the way you drive': it should certainly change this Korean brand's fortunes in this sector.
+Hyundai has made good sales headway in the mid-sized SUV segment with this fourth generation version of their stylish Tucson, a sharp-suited family mid-sized SUV aimed at the Qashqai-class.
+We're told it'll 'change the way you drive': this lightly improved version of this design certainly intends to promote this Korean brand's fortunes in this sector.

-In an era where nearly a quarter of all European car buyers are looking at something from the SUV Crossover class, mainstream brands need to take this segment very seriously.
-Hyundai's doing just that with this car, the Tucson, this being the fourth generation 'NX4'-series model.
-Hyundai has been offering Crossovers in the mid-sized 'Qashqai'-class SUV 'C'-segment since the first generation 'JM'-series Tucson sold between 2004 and 2009.
-That contender was replaced by a far more competitive 'LM'-series model, which the brand chose to badge 'ix35' for Europe and which campaigned until the MK3 'TL'-series design made its debut in 2015, before being updated three years later.
-Very little's been carried over from that MK3 model to this fourth generation one.
-Can this latest car offer a genuine alternative to the established players in this sector?
+In an era where nearly half of all European car buyers are looking at something from the mid-sized SUV/Crossover class, mainstream brands need to take this segment very seriously.
+Hyundai's been doing just that with this car, the Tucson, with the current fourth generation NX4-series model dating back to 2020, with a mid-term update in 2024 and a further set of line-up enhancements introduced in Spring 2026 to create the model we're going to look at here, The Korean maker has been offering Crossovers in the mid-sized 'Qashqai'-class SUV 'C'-segment since the first generation JM-series Tucson sold between 2004 and 2009.
+That contender was replaced by a far more competitive LM-series model, which the brand chose to badge 'ix35' for Europe and which campaigned until the MK3 TL-series design made its debut in 2015, before being updated three years later.
+Very little was carried over from that MK3 model to this fourth generation one.
+Can this current, now much-improved car offer a genuine alternative to the established players in this sector?
 Time to find out.

 To see the full road test text contact us on 0330 0020 227